tomouellette/thyme/README.md

 ./target/release/thyme --help
 ```

-If you want to reduce compile, time `lto` can be disabled in `Cargo.toml`.
+If you want to reduce compile time, `lto` can be disabled in `Cargo.toml`.
 However this may increase binary size (particularly on linux) and possibly reduce performance slightly.

 ### Conda